canonical/hardware-api/README.md

 $ docker build -t hwapi .
 ```

-Then, stand up the hwapi server:
+If you don't have any db initialised (in the `server/data/hwapi.db` location), the command above will also initialise a DB with sample data.
+To, stand up the hwapi server, run the following command:

 ```bash
 $ docker run -p 8080:8080 hwapi